The Guide to SEO Strategy for Therapists During Covid 19: Part 2

 Update Google My Business

 Google My Business and SEO go hand in hand.
 In general, a complete Google My Business listing will help you rank better on Google, and excellent SEO will help your listing be shown more in those top three.
 So, now is a great time to update your Google My Business listing!
-Add a note about how you’re offering online services, update your hours, etc. Show Google that you’re staying up to date and make sure the information clients who do find you that way will have is accurate.
+Add a note about how you’re offering online services, update your hours, etc. Show Google that you’re staying up to date and make sure the information clients find is accurate.

 Focus on Conversions

-There are fewer people searching for our services.
+There are fewer people searching for our services now during covid-19.
 Therefore, it’s more important than ever that you convert the clients who do find you in search results!
-The two areas to look at are improving your click through rate (the number of people who “click” on your link when you show up in search results) and improving conversions to client inquiries when people are on your page.
+The two areas to look at are improving your click-through rate (the number of people who “click” on your link when you show up in search results) and improving conversions to client inquiries when people are on your page.

 Update Pages on Your Site People will Need Later

-Consider updating pages right now you think might be relevant in the future.
+Consider updating pages right now you think might be relevant in the future with changes that have happened due to Covid-19.
 In other words, plan ahead for the searches people will be looking at.
 Another article I read this week agrees with this strategy of thinking of the future when determining our SEO strategy right now.
 It’s easy to just get reactive and make changes to a website out of fear and reaction to he changing market.
-However, it’s so important to be strategic and forward looking when making changes!
+However, it’s so important to be strategic and forward-looking when making changes!

 How my private practice has anticipated future client needs

-A therapist in my practice who does a lot of work around grief decided to use this time to get trained in an evidence based trauma therapy she’s been eyeing.
+A therapist in my practice who does a lot of work around grief decided to use this time to get trained in an evidence-based trauma therapy she’s been eyeing.
 Why?
 Because she knows that coming out of this, there will be a lot of complicated, traumatic grief.
-There will be people who said goodbye to a loved on over the phone, family members who didn’t have the closure a funeral provides and hospital staff who witnessed death.
+There will be people who said goodbye to a loved one over the phone, family members who didn’t have the closure a funeral provides, and hospital staff who witnessed death.

 Nurture your audience